ThePixelPolygon/anatoli-site/src/pages/legislation/road-transportation-act.md

 layout: ../../layouts/LegislationLayout.astro
 title: The Road Transportation Act of Anatoli
 description: An Act regulating driver behaviour and road construction.
-updated: 2022-05-14
+updated: 2023-10-26
 ---
 # Table of Contents
 # I. Driver Code of Conduct
 1. Anatoli is a right-hand side drive state.
 All traffic moving forward shall do so on the right side of the road.
 2. If any emergency vehicle(s) is/are approaching, all drivers within the vehicle’s way shall stop and allow the vehicle to pass first.
-Drivers in violation of this law are subject to a maximum fine of $150,000.
+Everyone who, without lawful excuse, fails to stop for an emergency vehilcle is liable to a monetary penalty no more than $27,000.
 # II.
 Licenced Driving
 3. For the purposes of this Act, a resident is defined as a person holding permanent resident status, or a citizenship.
 4. No person shall be permitted to operate a motor vehicle without due authorization from the State.
+    1. Every person who operates a motor vehicle without authorization is guilty of
+        1. If the unauthorized operation of the motor vehicle did not cause bodily harm or the destruction of property, an offence punishable by summary conviction
+        2. If the unauthorized operation of the motor vehicle caused bodily harm or the destruction of property,
+            1. an indictable offence and is liable to a prison term not exceeding ten (10) years
+            2. an offence punishable by summary conviction.
 5. A resident of the State shall be required to bear a valid licence to operate a motor vehicle as is set out in Regulation A of this Act.
     1. Section (5) does not apply if this person is licenced to drive within another jurisdiction and meets the requirements as set out in Regulation A of this Act.